 But there’s good news.
 There are equally good agile web development project management tools that can offer you the features Jira does and even more at a lower cost.
 Let’s take a look at 6 of them.

-zipBoard is a project management tool that simplifies client collaboration by letting clients share feedback using visual annotations while browsing their website and making contextual change requests. zipBoard allows web development teams to manage tasks in a Kanban or spreadsheet view.
+zipBoard is a visual bug tracking and collaboration tool that simplifies client collaboration by letting clients share feedback using visual annotations while browsing their website and making contextual change requests. zipBoard allows web development teams to manage tasks in a Kanban or spreadsheet view.
 With its other inbuilt features that allow for complete agile project management, agencies are able to deliver projects faster.

 Free 14-day trial available for all plans

 Kindly contact the sales team for your tailored pricing plan.